North Macedonia: Climate

 Four different seasons are found in the country with warm and dry summers and moderately cold and snowy winters.
 The range of temperatures recorded throughout the year ranges from -20 C in winter, to 40 C in summer.
 Low winter temperatures are influenced by winds from the north while heat seasons during summer arise due to the subtropical pressure of the Aegean Sea and climate influences from the Middle East, with the latter causing dry periods.
 There are three main climatic zones in the country: mildly continental in the north, temperate Mediterranean in the south and mountainous in the zones with high altitude.
 Along the valleys of the Vardar and Strumica rivers, in the regions of Gevgelija, Valandovo, Dojran, Strumica, and Radoviš, the climate is temperate Mediterranean.
 The warmest regions are Demir Kapija and Gevgelija, where the temperature in July and August frequently exceeds 40 C.

 Average annual precipitation varies from 1700 mm in the western mountainous area to 500 mm in the eastern area.
 There is a low level of precipitation in the Vardar valley with 500 mm of water per year.
-The climate and irrigation diversity allow the cultivation of different plant types, including wheat, corn, potatoes, poppies, peanuts, and rice.
+The climate and irrigation diversity allow the cultivation of different plant types, including wheat, maize, potatoes, poppies, peanuts, and rice.
 There are thirty main and regular weather stations in the country.